Navapon/custom-sam-template/README.md

 This Repository provided a cookiecutter template for the Lambda application.
 It contains pre-defined deployment and structure of the project setup.

+For example resource help who would like to create custom your own template followed by this [BlogPost](https://dev.to/navapon/crafting-a-custom-sam-template-for-your-aws-lambda-function-resource-and-operations-58md)

 ## Quick Start Guide

 Install pre-required components